 Rather than get into the many ways a colour will change based on daylight, artificial light and the orientation of a room, here are some handy tips to show you how to pick grey paint colours that work in your home:

 LOOK FOR COLOUR SWATCHES WITH MULTIPLE SHADES

-When you do, you may notice colour tones that pop out at you, giving you an indication of the undertone.
-Never look at the individual cards in isolation as you really need to compare side by side with other greys.
+When you do, you may notice colour tones that pop out at you, indicating the undertone.
+Never look at the individual cards in isolation, as you need to compare them side by side with other greys.